jcjollant/gakneeboard/README.md

 # Functional Testing
 * Open the app
+  * Open console
+    * Nothing should be showing during the test
   * All tiles are loading
   * reset tiles
     * All tiles switch to selector